Multi-task unscented Kalman inversion (MUKI): a derivative-free joint inversion framework and its application to joint inversion of geophysical data: Results

 \subsection{Synthetic Example}

-The synthetic RF and SWD are calculated with the method described in section 2.Refer to~\citeA{bodinTransdimensionalInversionReceiver2012},SWD noise are generated by a diagonal covariance matrix (i.e., n $\sigma_{true}^{SWD}=0.012$ and $r_{true}^{SWD} = 0$) while RF noise are generated submit an exponential correlation law with values $\sigma_{true}^{RF} = 0.005$ and $r_{true}^{RF} = 0.92$.

-In this section, we assume that the initial model has 25 layers and the first three layers thicknesses mean are all 1.5km, the fourth layer to the seventh layer thickness means is 2km and the remaining layer thickness mean are all 3km.

-We use three known velocity models to evaluate our algorithm,the three models are: \text { i) }A 8 horizontal layers with a low S-wave velocity layer in the crust and a strong velocity increase at the Moho.The model is modified by a 6 layers model refer to~\citeA{bodinTransdimensionalInversionReceiver2012} ; \text { ii) }GAr1 model which can be viewed as a smoother version than model i; \text { iii) }GAr3 model which has a slight difference in the upper crust compared with model ii.
+We use two numerical velocity models to evaluate our algorithm, including \text { i) } Layered model, which consists of 8 horizontal layers with a low S wave velocity layer in the crust and a sharp velocity gradient at the Moho.
+The model is modified from the 6 layers model referring to~\citeA{Bodin2012a}, \text { ii) } GAr1 model, which can be viewed as a smoother version of model i~\cite{Sambridge1999}.
+We use the matrix-propagation method to synthesize the seismograms and then obtain the RFs and SWD data~\cite{Haskell1953,Herrmann2013}.
+Specially, we use the water-level deconvolution method to calculate the RF with a water-level factor of 0.001.
+Following the work of~\citeA{Bodin2012}, we assume the RF or SWD noise is drawn from the multivariate Gaussian distribution and can be parameterized with two parameters.
+For SWD, the noise is generated by a diagonal covariance matrix (i.e., n $\sigma_{true}^{SWD}=0.012$ and $r_{true}^{SWD} = 0$); while RF, the noise is generated with an exponential correlation law with values $\sigma_{true}^{RF} = 0.005$ and $r_{true}^{RF} = 0.92$.

-From Figure~\ref{a1} and Figure~\ref{a2}, we can see that the algorithm can adaptively adjust the parameter(i.e.velocity and thickness) and fits the artificial observations well.